 A column-level VPD policy applies only to tables and views and not to synonyms.
 You may apply a policy function to queries as well as DML statements.
-When you use column-level VPD, you have a choice of

 When you use column-level VPD, you have a choice of two types of behavior by the policy: